Poisonite/stream-deck-hardware-pi-controls/README.md

-# README -- URL Query Parameters Guide
+# README -- URL Query Parameters Guide - Version: 1.0.1

 ## Look at the list below for each of the supported requests and their usage